Confidential Prompting: Privacy-preserving LLM Inference on Cloud: Efficient Protection of Prompt and LLM

-Finally, the users cannot obtain other users' prompts or LLM weights because only the generated output tokens are sent out of the CVM.
-Particularly, side-channel attacks that exploit the shared KV cache mechanism in LLM software~\cite{wu2025know} cannot succeed with SPD design.
-This is because SPD relies on the underlying trusted guest OS, rather than the LLM software, to enforce isolation among user prompts and private KV cache.
+Finally, users cannot obtain other users' prompts as the prompts and \private KV cache are isolated in per-user processes.
+Particularly, attacks that exploit the vulnerabilities in LLM software, e.g., shared KV cache~\cite{wu2025know}, cannot succeed either.
+This is because SPD relies on the underlying trusted OS, rather than the LLM software, to enforce isolation among user prompts and \private KV cache.

-We introduce \emph{\PO (PO)}, a novel defense mechanism against advanced prompt reconstruction attacks that may emerge in the future.
-Inspired by \emph{chaffing and winnowing} (\S\ref{ssec:chaffing-and-winnowing})~\cite{rivest1998chaffing, bellare2000security}, PO aims to minimize the probability of the LLM provider successfully obtaining the authentic user prompt and response, at the intentional cost of generating redundant tokens for obfuscation.
-The premise of chaffing and winnowing is twofold: \textit{(1)} an eavesdropper cannot distinguish authentic messages from fake ones based on their content, while \textit{(2)} the receiver with private prior knowledge can.
-PO achieves \textit{(1)} by leveraging the advanced language model for infilling and \textit{(2)} by exploiting the private key shared between the user and its process for a pseudorandom function (PRF).